sr99622/libavio/README.md

 sudo reboot now
 ```

-Start the container.
-Select your architecture.
+Start the container for your architecture.

    * x86_64